(Click on the map to enlarge)

 The partners in Roberts Bank Rail Corridor improvements are the Government of Canada, B.C.
 Ministry of Transportation and Infrastructure, Port Metro Vancouver, TransLink, the Corporation of Delta, the City of Surrey, the City of Langley, the Township of Langley, British Columbia Railway Company, Canadian Pacific Railway, Canadian National Railway and Burlington Northern Santa Fe Railway.

-All nine projects within the program are currently underway in various stages of development and are anticipated to be complete within the March 2014 timeline.
+All projects within the program are currently underway in various stages of development and are anticipated to be complete by the end of 2014.
+One program - the 232nd Street Overpass - is complete.